mstrutt/mstrutt.co.uk/_blog-posts/2023-01-30-how-i-use-journaling-to-support-my-wellbeing.markdown

 ### Everyday/routinely

-I don’t jounral every day.
-Generally I try to journal a couple of times a week, even when I don’t think there is anything in particular on my mind.
+I don’t journal think there is anything in particular on my mind.
 I like to create dedicated space for my thoughts.

 My entries don’t follow any particular format or pattern.
 Though I have found it helpful to include the date in case I ever look back over them.
 It usually begins as a stream of consciousness.
 What’s been important to me lately?
 Has there been anything on my mind recently?
 Are there any situations I’ve been reflecting on that went particularly well, or could have gone better?
 What patterns have I noticed in my mood or behaviour?
 How do I feel right now, and what could be contributing to that?